Nibink7/gencg_h2201/readme.md

  Today we got introduced to Generative Computer Graphics.

 ### Computing without a Computer
 Together we recreated "the Beach" by [Moniker Studio](https://conditionaldesign.org/workshops/the-beach/).
 We were Three people and each of us had a pen with a different color.
+All we had to do, was to put a dot on the paper and make sure, that the spacing between each dot is as even as possible.

 ### Computing with a Computer
 I tried to reacreate the [Sol Lewitt Wall Drawing](https://jessicacarnegie.com/sol-lewitt-wall-drawing-118).
 The drawing contains multiple, randomly placed dots, which are all connectet by straight lines.